 Some of the more expensive single-origin cocoa powders that I prefer do not taste anything like Hershey’s.
 They have a much more complex flavor.
 The flavor is so different that my mother-in-law thought that there was some mystery ingredient in the frosting to account for the different taste.

 The cocoa powder featured in the photo is Askinosie chocolate single-origin cocoa powder.
 It’s got a wonderful complex flavor.
-It is the cocoa powder that I use for my Classic Cakey Brownies, and it gives them a chocolatey oomph that knocks you away.
-I also use it in my Cocoa Butter Cupcakes, which—now that I think about it—would be just marvelous with chocolate cream cheese frosting.
+When I use it in my Classic Cakey Brownies, it gives them a chocolatey oomph that knocks you away.

 If you have a Penzeys near you, I would also suggest checking out their cocoa powders.
 Both their natural and dutch-processed cocoa powders are fantastic in this frosting.